Shift-workers navigate a unique experience.

 - Nutrition and food preparation

-Each month, The Shift gatherings will start with a 20-minute community check in and journaling practice, a 20-minute mindful movement/yoga sequence (friendly for all levels and accessible variations offered), and end with a 20-minute action planning activity and gratitude offering.
+Each month, The Shift gatherings will start with a 20-minute community check-in and journaling practice, a 20-minute mindful movement or yoga sequence (options for all levels and all bodies), and end with a 20-minute action planning activity and gratitude offering.

 This could very well be the place you need to be right now, without even knowing it.